Courtyard

 Criminal Injuries Compensation

-Canadian provinces and territories fund programs for victims of violent or interpersonal crimes.
+Canadian provinces & territories fund programs for victims of violent or interpersonal crimes.
 Some provinces and territories provide financial compensation to victims for personal injuries and emotional harm.
 Others, provide victims access to emotional support and safety services that they would perhaps not be able to afford.

 Note: Many of the Canadian courts have a Victim Witness Assistance Program.
 You can check our Provincial and Territorial Links for services available or call a courthouse in your area.